bekahjaned/news-feed-full-stack/README.md

 ### Running this App

-This is a full-stack app, so bith the front-end and server must both be running in order for the application to work.
+This is a full-stack app, so both the front-end and server must both be running in order for the application to work.

 ## Marketing